vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2024-10/Cafe-Bach-Panama-Donpachi-Teppika.md

 - 7/20.0g -> 8/19s 40.6g 2.5\~2.9ml/s, not much changed
 - 7.5/20.0g -> 8/17s 39.5g 3.8\~4.1ml/s, not much changed
   - why so fast?
-6\~1 barbresults in a slightly lower flow rate, which mean this one may be right, not because of channeling
+6\~1 bar results in a slightly lower flow rate, which mean this one may be right, not because of channeling
   - why no change?

 ### 6~1bar/92C